jbonling/NZBDonkey/README.md

 If no special treatment option is working for this web site please open an issue on github providing as much information about this web site as possible.

 ## Change log
+### v0.6.1
+* Bug fixes: Bug fix for automatic categories in combination with manual category selection fall-back.
+* Bug fixes: created separate manifest.json for FF with persistent set to false again and also added the application ID.

 ### v0.6.0
 * New function: support for search engines with JSON response.
 * New function: support for beta.nzbindex.com (with JSON response)